 The rest of 1899 and all of 1900 were spent back in Providence.
 Harry performed very well, hitting over .300 and leading the league in doubles both seasons, and led the league in steals in 1899 with 70.
 When 1901 rolled around, bidding wars with the American League decimated the Providence roster, and Harry, who was not signed by the new major league, decided he had had enough of professional baseball.
 He returned to Philadelphia and took a job with the Pennsylvania Railroad.
 It wasn't long before Connie Mack, now managing the Philadelphia American League franchise, contacted him about playing first base for the Athletics.
 After some convincing, Harry agreed and joined the team on May 22 in Chicago.
 Off to a terrible start, the A's turned it around to finish with a winning record.
 Harry hit over .300 and remained the A's starting first baseman for the next ten seasons.
 On July 10, against Boston, he hit for the cycle for the only time in his career.

 In 1902 Harry batted over .300 again and led the AL in doubles as the Athletics won their first pennant.
 In August, several years before Germany Schaefer made it popular, he stole first base against the Tigers on August 13, 1902.
 Late in the game, Dave Fultz was on third and Harry on first.
 Harry took off for second, in an attempted double steal, and got into a rundown.
 Fultz edged off third until he finally drew a throw, but dove back in safely, and Harry wound up on second.
 Before anyone realized what was happening, Davis ran back to first, making it easily without a throw.
 Then, before Tigers pitcher George Mullin could deliver a pitch, Harry was off again for second.
 Mullin threw to second and Fultz dashed for home, beating the throw in.
-Harry was safe at second again, and both men were credited with a stolen base.
+Harry was safe at second again, and each man was credited with a stolen base.